-Sounding somewhere in-between the mellow softness of a good germanium Fuzz Face and the big, strong fuzztone of a vintage Tonebender mark II, this is the Copenhagen Bender.
+Sounding somewhere in-between the mellow softness of a good germanium Fuzz Face and the big, strong bite of a vintage Tonebender mark II, this is the Copenhagen Bender.

 The pedal is based on the much sought-after vintage sixties two-transistor tonebender mark 1.5.